demonixis/Unity-toolbox/README.md

 #### Translation
 - A static class for translations using a ini files
-- A class for translate an Unity.UI.Text element
+- A class for translate an `Unity.UI.Text` element
-- An example of translation file
+- An example of translation files

 #### UI
 - OpenLinkOnClick
+- PlaySoundOnClick
 - TypeWritterEffect
 - UIAlphaFade
+- UIFadePanel
 - UISliderColor

+#### Universal VR
+- An universal Virutal Reality Toolkit built for mobile devices.
+It works on Android, Windows Phone and iOS
+- Devices needs a gyro to work with this toolkit

 #### Utils
 - Scripts for time, particles, ShakeEffect, etc.